What is Anarchism?

 A statist system--whether of a communist, fascist, Nazi, socialist or 'welfare' type--is based on the ... government's unlimited power, which means: on the rule of brute force."

-The victims of forced collectivization and the concentration camps are equally dead.
-The jackboots of the oppressors looked about the same.
+The victims of socialist forced collectivization and fascist concentration camps are equally dead.
+The jackboots of the oppressors looked the same to victims.
 Loosely associating ideological compatability with distance, we get the following map.

 Ideological Map Showing Compatability